 - Onion.
 Finely chopped.

 - Butter.
 I used vegan butter but any butter works.

 - Garlic.
 Minced.

 - Arboria rice.
 Short-grain rice that is used for risotto.
 This can be found in the rice aisle of the grocery store, its none for being high in starch.

-- White wine.
+- Dry white wine.
 Optional, but adds a fabulously rich flavor to the rice.

 - Peas.
 Both frozen and fresh peas can be used.

 - Fresh parsley.
 To serve.